cheapjack/cheapjack.github.io/_posts/2018-07-05-critical-kit-resilience.md

 Bottom line; kits and how we make and use them could be more important than we first think.
 They might help how we talk teach and do science, technology and art sensibly without persistent mistakes or claims for what we expect of them, especially with respect to art and science working alongside each other.
 Normally I would use the word collaboration here, but that gets used so much it’s almost lost its value.

 I expect to find nothing too profound; after all making kits has been around since the enlightenment and the dawn of scaling production; they are at once highly present in culture and yet barely noticed in the mainstream or the highly unique interactive art market, despite the ‘kit’ approach, packaging up materials helpfully, is what makes most projects work at all.
-I’ve a feeling building on Critical kits.
-I will find something useful about art and science or at least what is not useful.
+I’ve a feeling building on Critical kits, I will find something useful about doing art and science or at least what is not useful.

 My take on this research so far, is that some of the concerns shared in my work, Critical Kits and Domestic Science, needs some further background reading.